 Black Rot (Guignardia bidwellii): This is probably the most damaging grape disease in New England.
 Most loss is caused by damage to the berries, though leaves, tendrils and new shoots are also damaged.
 The fruit is susceptible from fruit set until veraison; resistance increases as fruits transition from pea-size to veraison.

 On leaves, infections appear as yellowish-tan spots in late spring.
-These spots enlarge and become reddish-brown with a dark outline.
+These roughly circular spots enlarge and become reddish-brown with a dark outline.
 Lesions are roughly circular in shape.
-Shoots develop sunken, elliptical lesions, black in color up to 2 cm in length.
+Shoots develop sunken, elliptical black lesions, up to 2 cm in length.
 On the berry, symptoms do not appear until the fruit is half grown.
 Lesions start as a small whitish dot and quickly engulf the whole berry.
 The infected area develops a reddish brown color.
 The berry wrinkles and blackens completely within a few days.
 These fruit become mummies that are very hard and stony, and supply inoculum for the following year.

 Warm, humid weather at the time berries ripen favors the disease.
 The fungus grows rapidly, and berries can rot in 5 to 7 days.
 Wounding promotes fungal growth.

 Botrytis Bunch Rot (Botrytis cinerea): Botrytis rot can cause serious losses in susceptible varieties.
 While some rot is acceptable in wine grapes, and may even be desirable, the disease can get out of control.
-The fungus which causes the disease is present in grape mummies, debris on the vineyard floor and in organic matter around the planting.
+The fungus that causes the disease is present in grape mummies, debris on the vineyard floor and in organic matter around the planting.
 Spores are released in moist, cool weather in spring, and then throughout the growing season.
 These first spores infect blossoms at the end of bloom.
 A second infection occurs at berry maturity.
 The fungus uses senescing or dead material as a base to spread into healthy tissue.
 Botrytis-infected berries are at first soft and watery.
 The berries usually become covered with gray, fuzzy fungal mycelium within a few days.
 Rotted berries shrivel, then drop to the ground to eventually become mummies.

 Management: Good air circulation and vineyard sanitation are helpful.
 Leaf removal around the clusters has shown excellent control of the disease in California.
 White-fruited varieties (particularly Riesling and Seyval) are highly susceptible.
 Protective fungicides should be used when wet weather occurs near bloom and berry ripening.
 See pest management schedule for recommended materials and timing.
 Fungicides should be used thoughtfully to avoid promoting resistance by the fungus.